ashtonthomas/website/flutter-for-react-native.md

 permalink: /flutter-for-react-native/
 ---

 This document is for React Native developers looking to apply their existing React Native knowledge to build mobile apps with Flutter.
-If you understand the fundamentals of the React Native framework, then you can use this document as a jump start to your Flutter development.
+If you understand the fundamentals of the React Native framework, then you can use this document to jump start your Flutter development.

 * TOC Placeholder